centria/fullstack/index.md

   * TBA
 * The course is graded only on these dates.
 If you submit your completion before the first one, the course will be credited on 6.12.2020.
 If you submit your completion after a date on the list, the course will be credited on the next possible date on the list.

+## Support and Help

+If you want help with the exercises:

+*"You can discuss the course and related topics in our dedicated group on Telegram: [https://t.me/fullstackcourse](https://t.me/fullstackcourse).
+Please join the conversation!"*

+In the channel you can ask and give help to/from your peers, as well as the course instructors.

+Telegram requires registeration with a valid telephone number which can receive SMS-messages.

 ## How to get credits in Centria

 * Contact the course teacher.